 The Catalyst for Selling

-After a busy last 12 months of trying to juggle a growing hotel marketing agency, starting work on a SaaS product and running my side-project website (that generates income), all while travelling and relocating to Andorra, it was clear that I needed focus.
+After a busy last 12 months of trying to juggle technical SEO consulting, starting work on a SaaS product and running my side-project website (that generates income), all while travelling and relocating to Andorra, it was clear that I needed focus.

 As much as I enjoyed receiving a direct deposit from Amazon to my bank account every fortnight while I was travelling or cheques from affiliate programs while hiking in the mountains, deep down I knew the site should be earning more.
 I could write more content, the product range could be expanded, and I could sell to other markets.
 In reality though, my effort was better spent elsewhere.